Copenhagen Fashion Week – The brands we love

-Get ready for Copenhagen Fashion Week with its joyful, accessible and wearable fashion.
-From the 2nd to 4th of February, this is the place to see what 31 Scandinavian brands have in store for us next season.
+Get ready for Copenhagen Fashion Week AW23 with its joyful, sustainable and wearable fashion.
+From the 31st of January to the 3rd of February 2023, this is the place to see what major Scandinavian brands have in store for us next season.
 However, we already know that sustainability is a big focus of the Scandinavian fashion event that started in 2006 and today has a cult status.
-So, their sustainable agenda brought on board Zalando, the big tech platforms for fashion and lifestyle.
-As a result, it will add value to the CPFW through Zalando Sustainability Award.
+And that is what we love the most about this Fashion Week.

-Meanwhile, here is a guide to the most relevant Scandinavian fashion brands and street style photos with all cool-girl influencers.
+Meanwhile, here is a guide to the most relevant fashion brands that are responsible for the Scandinavian girl style that we are obsessed with.

 Baum und Pferdgarten

 Baum un Peferdgarten is one of the most known Scandinavian brands.
 The creative directors Rikke Baumgarten and Helle Hestehave have created since 1999, timeless collections with beautiful prints and amazing colours.
-To sum up, in their own words; “We want to create designs for women who want to have fun with their personal expression.
+In their own words; “We want to create designs for women who want to have fun with their personal expression.
 Our collections can be worn in many different ways by many different women.
 We create clothes that help women tell their own story.”

 Danish designer Stine Goya launched her namesake brand in 2006.
 Since then, Goya has developed four collections a year, including clothes, shoes and accessories with her signature combination of colours and prints absolutely modern.